-Leading technologists, social entrepreneurs, researchers, business executives and humanitarians from around the world to participate in SU Graduate Studies Program
+Leading technologists, social entrepreneurs, researchers, business executives and humanitarians from around the world to participate in SU Global Solutions Program

 Mountain View, Calif.
-(June 21, 2012) – During the week of June 25-30, Singularity University (SU) will host prominent business, research and philanthropic leaders from around the world to take an in-depth look at Humanity’s Global Grand Challenges – the cornerstone of study for SU’s intensive Graduate Studies Program.
+(June 21, 2012) – During the week of June 25-30, Singularity University (SU) will host prominent business, research and philanthropic leaders from around the world to take an in-depth look at Humanity’s Global Grand Challenges – the cornerstone of study for SU’s intensive Global Solutions Program.

 The guest presenters are well known experts in the fields of education, energy, environment, food, global health, poverty, security and water, and they will be discussing with students the immediate and long-term needs and current global initiatives in each of these areas.

 “The mission of Singularity University’s GSP is to equip and train students to become high-impact innovators,” said CEO Rob Nail.
 “The personal interaction of students with these leading global figures is essential to their understanding of the environment in which they will be designing and implementing solutions, and importantly learning to scale their projects.”

 Eighty students from 36 countries have come to Singularity University’s Silicon Valley campus this summer to identify and use rapidly accelerating technologies to find solutions to humanity’s Grand Challenges.
 At the end of the 10-week program, SU students develop 10⁹+ Team Projects through the use of exponentially advancing technologies to address Humanity’s grand challenges and positively impact the lives of a billion people in 10 years.

 SCHEDULE OF SPEAKERS (Monday, June 25 – Saturday, June 30, 2012) – Closed Session, with approved Media only, see below to coordinate.

 Speaker: Shushmita Ghosh (India), President Emeritus, Ashoka Foundation